-We have presented new plays by writers in formative moments of their careers, and provoked radical re-evaluations of others by revisiting earlier work.
-New plays by Zoe Cooper, Alistair McDowall and Branden Jacobs-Jenkins and have sat alongside early plays by Bernard Shaw, Caryl Churchill and Arinze Kene, amongst many others.
+We have presented new plays by writers in formative moments of their careers, and new plays by Isley Lynn, Zoe Cooper, Alistair McDowall and Branden Jacobs-Jenkins have sat alongside plays by Somerset Maugham, Bernard Shaw, Caryl Churchill and Arinze Kene, amongst many others.

 We are committed to discovering and nurturing the next generation of theatre artists through the OT New Artists programme, including our Writers Collective, and readings and workshops where possible.

 This prestigious, annual award is presented to one young theatre director of outstanding potential enabling them to mount a professional production.
-At its new home here, the JMK Award will offer one director aged 35 and under the opportunity to direct a full-scale Orange Tree show.
+At its new home here, the JMK Award will offer one director the opportunity to direct a full-scale Orange Tree show.

 The JMK Trust was established in 1997 following the death of James Menzies-Kitchin, a young director of exceptional talent and promise.

 Winning the JMK Award has been instrumental in launching the careers of some of Britain’s finest directors including Thea Sharrock, Natalie Abrahami, Bijan Sheibani, Roy Alexander Weise, Polly Findlay and Joe Hill-Gibbins.

 Channel 4 Playwrights

 We have been proud to host a number of attachments for writers under the Channel 4 Playwrights Scheme.

 Previous Channel 4 Playwrights at the Orange Tree: